Hypermarket: Australia

-In Australia, Hypermarkets were at their peak during the 1980's.
-This was especially prevalent during the era of South African owned Pick n Pay Stores and a now discontinued format of Kmart Australia Stores known as Super Kmart.
-This trend in the Australian market soon lost its appeal into the 1990's.
+In Australia, hypermarkets were at their peak during the 1980s.
+This was especially prevalent during the era of South African owned Pick n Pay Stores and a now discontinued format of Kmart Australia stores known as Super Kmart.
+This trend in the Australian market soon lost its appeal into the 1990s.
 Super Kmart stores were discontinued and Coles Supermarkets and Kmart Stores opened in the former location.
-Pick n Pay continued to operate in Australia until the 2000's when their locations at Aspley and Sunnybank Hills were converted into Coles Supermarkets and Kmart Department Stores.
+Pick n Pay continued to operate in Australia until the 2000s when their locations at Aspley and Sunnybank Hills were converted into Coles Supermarkets and Kmart Department Stores.

-As of 2022, the only Hypermarket or Big-Box Store operational in Australia are Costco Wholesale Warehouses with currently thirteen stores in Australia - four stores in Melbourne, three stores in Sydney, two stores in Brisbane and one store each in Newcastle, Canberra, Adelaide and Perth, with construction underway on the fourteenth store in Queensland's Gold Coast.
-There were plans for German Hypermarket company Kaufland to open stores in Australia announced in 2019; these plans were cancelled in 2020.
+As of 2022, the only hypermarket or Big-Box Store operational in Australia are Costco Wholesale Warehouses with currently sixteen stores in Australia – five stores in Melbourne, three stores in Sydney, two stores in Brisbane, two stores in Perth and one store each in Newcastle, Canberra, Adelaide and Queensland's Gold Coast.
+There were plans for German hypermarket company Kaufland to open stores in Australia announced in 2019; these plans were cancelled in 2020.